Vientos hits 2-run homer in 11th and Mets rally past Cardinals 4-2 to avoid sweep

 New York was 0 for 15 with runners in scoring position and down to its last strike when Harrison Bader singled home automatic runner DJ Stewart from third base with the tying run.

-Vientos, who singled as a pinch hitter in the ninth, then drove a 1-2 pitch from Matthew Liberatore (0-1) just beyond the glove of a leaping Michael Siani at the center-field fence.
+Vientos, who singled as a pinch hitter in the ninth, then drove a 1-2 pitch from Matthew Liberatore (0-1) just beyond the glove of a leaping Michael Siani at the right-center fence.

-“Those are the situations that I want to be in,” Liberatore said.
-“I got what I wanted today and I just didn’t execute.”

-A fired-up Vientos pumped his arms and tossed aside his helmet as he approached home plate, where he was swarmed by jubilant teammates.
+A fired-up Vientos pumped his arms with joy as he rounded the bases and was swarmed by excited teammates at home plate.

-It was the first walk-off RBI in the big leagues for Vientos, who made his Mets debut in 2022 and appeared in 65 games for them last year.

-“I was sitting for that one pitch the whole at-bat," he said.
-“I finally got it and I put a good swing on it.”

 Disappointed by a surprise demotion to the minors at the end of spring training, Vientos was recalled Saturday from Triple-A Syracuse when outfielder Starling Marte went on the bereavement list.

-Mets manager Carlos Mendoza said he was pretty sure Vientos will be in the starting lineup Monday night.

-“We know the power to all fields, especially against lefties," Mendoza said.
-"He was ready to go.
-So, credit to him, and it’s good to see it.”

-Brendan Donovan singled home the go-ahead run for St. Louis in the top of the 11th after making three outstanding defensive plays earlier in the game.
+Brendan Donovan singled home the go-ahead run for St. Louis in the top of the 11th after making three outstanding defensive plays in left field earlier in the game.

-Reed Garrett (5-0) worked two innings for the win, allowing just an unearned run.
-He joined Jesse Orosco (August 1983) as the only Mets relievers to win five games in a month.

 Jose Quintana tossed eight masterful innings of three-hit ball, becoming the first Mets starter in 27 games this season to reach the seventh.
 The left-hander threw 99 pitches and walked just one batter.